 "The Craft?"
-Zuko questioned, confused at the woman's words.
+Zuko questioned, confused at the man's words.

-Rena perked up as she heard the bell.
+Rena perked up as he heard the bell.
 "Oh!
 I have to go!
 It's time for my daily worship and devotion to the Savior!
 It was nice meeting you all, um…"

 "Lee."
 Zuko said immediately.

 Katara, confused why he would call himself that, but soon realized what he was trying to do, quickly said, "Oh, um…Kat."
 She said, and cringed, mentally face-palming.

 "Well, Lee and Kat, I really hope you will all enjoy this wonderful paradise!
 I bid you all farewell."
 Rena said with a warm smile and bowed.
 She went up the stairs to wherever she is needed to go.

 "Wow…that was interesting."
 Katara said as they walked up the stairs to another level of the garden which was empty of people.